Russian test blamed for space junk threatening space station - NewsBreak

 A similar weapons test by China in 2007 also resulted in countless debris.
 One of those pieces threatened to come dangerously close to the space station last week.
 While it later was dismissed as a risk, NASA had the station move anyway.

-Anti-satellite missile tests by the U.S. in 2008 and India in 2019 were conducted at much lower altitudes, well below the space station.
+Anti-satellite missile tests by the U.S. in 2008 and India in 2019 were conducted at much lower altitudes, well below the space station at about 260 miles (420 kilometers.)

+The defunct Russian satellite Cosmos 1408 was orbiting about 40 miles (65 kilometers) higher.

 Jonathan McDowell of the Harvard-Smithsonian Center for Astrophysics said it will take days if not weeks and months to catalogue the latest wreckage and confirm their orbits.
 The fragments will begin to spread out over time, due to atmospheric drag and other forces, he said in an email.